awkrail/jesg/README.md

 ### Pre-trained model
 TBD

-### Misc
+### Questions
+- Q. The code of BIVT version?

-The code of BIVT is under construction due to our legacy reason.
+A. The code of BIVT is under construction due to our legacy reason.
+Stay tuned!

+- Q. How do I use the code for our own videos?

+A. Run [PDVC](https://github.com/ttengwang/PDVC) to get the event candidates, then convert the output to `densevid_eval3/json_data/our_yc2_data_100/train_results_anet.json` format.
+Then run the `scripts/train.sh`.
+We do not support any convert scripts.

 ## Citations
 If you find this code useful for your research, please cite our paper: